-Amendments in The Indian Companies Act of 1956
+IMPORTANT: A brief write up on amendments in The Indian Companies Act of 1956 by corporate lawyers.

 The Salient features of the Companies Bill 2011 are as follows:

-- Proposed amendment in Clause 42 of The Companies Act, 1956: The term ‘private placement’ has been defined to bring clarity.
+- Clause 42 of amendments in The Indian Companies Act of 1956: The term private placement has been defined to bring clarity.

-- Proposed amendment in Clause 61 of The Companies Act, 1956: It has been proposed that approval of the Tribunal shall be mandatory for the consolidation and division of the share capital of the company only in the case voting percentage of shareholders changes consequent on such consolidation.
+- Clause 61 of amendments in The Indian Companies Act of 1956: It has been proposed that approval of the Tribunal shall be mandatory for the consolidation and division of the share capital of the company only in the case voting percentage of shareholders changes consequent on such consolidation.

-- Proposed amendment in Clause 139 of The Companies Act, 1956: It has been proposed that the appointment of the auditors of the company for five years shall be subject to ratification by the members at every Annual General Meeting (AGM).
+- Clause 139 of amendments in The Indian Companies Act of 1956: It has been proposed that the appointment of the auditors of the company for five years shall be subject to ratification by the members at every Annual General Meeting (AGM).

-- Proposed amendment in Clause 141 of The Companies Act, 1956 proposes that the maximum number of companies in which a person can be director is 20.
+- Clause 141 of the proposed amendments in The Indian Companies Act of 1956 proposes that the maximum number of companies in which a person can be a director is 20.

-- The Proposed amendment in Clause 143 of The Companies Act: Provisions relating to audit of Government Companies by Comptroller and Auditor General of India (C&AG) modified to enable C&AG to perform such audit more effectively and comprehensively.
+- Clause 143 of amendments in The Indian Companies Act of 1956: Provisions relating to an audit of Government Companies by Comptroller and Auditor General of India (C&AG) modified to enable C&AG to perform such audit more effectively and comprehensively.
 This amendment will lead to more and effective responsibility of the Government Companies.

-- Proposed amendment in Clause 144 of The Companies Act: Makes provisions relating to restriction on non audit services modified to provide that such restrictions shall not apply to associate companies and further to provide for transitional period for complying with such provisions.
+- Clause 144 of amendments in The Indian Companies Act of 1956: Makes provisions relating to restriction on non-audit services modified to provide that such restrictions shall not apply to associate companies and further to provide for a transitional period for complying with such provisions.

-- Proposed amendment in Clause 186 of The Companies Act: To provide that the rate of interest on inter corporate loans will be the rates as determined by the Government or the prevailing rate of interest on Government Securities.
+- Clause 186 of the amendments in The Indian Companies Act of 1956: To provide that the rate of interest on inter-corporate loans will be the rates as determined by the Government or the prevailing rate of interest on Government Securities.

-- Proposed amendment in Clause 147 and 245 of The Companies Act, 1956: The proposed amendment is regarding the extent of criminal liability of the auditors who have conducted the audit of the company.
+- Clause 147 and 245 of the amendments in The Indian Companies Act of 1956: The proposed amendment is regarding the extent of criminal liability of the auditors who have conducted the audit of the company.
 The proposed amendment emphasizes on the liability in respect of the damages to be paid by the auditor under the orders of the court which is used for the payment to affected parties including tax authorities, Central Government has been empowered to specify any statutory body/authority for such purpose.

-- Proposed amendment in Clause 470 of The Companies Act, 1956: The proposal is in respect of removal of difficulty modified to provide that the power to remove difficulties may be exercised by the Central Government up to ‘five years’ (after enactment of the legislation) instead of earlier up to ‘three years’.
-This is considered necessary to avoid serious hardship and dislocation since many provisions of the Bill involve transition from pre-existing arrangements to new systems.
+- Clause 470 of the amendments in The Indian Companies Act of 1956: The proposal is in respect of removal of difficulty modified to provide that the power to remove difficulties may be exercised by the Central Government up to five years (after enactment of the legislation) instead of earlier up to three years.
+This is considered necessary to avoid serious hardship and dislocation since many provisions of the Bill involve the transition from pre-existing arrangements to new systems.

-Amendments in The Indian Companies Act of 1956 are thus bound to get the benefits of the recent changes as proposed.
+The proposed Amendments in The Indian Companies Act of 1956 are thus bound to get the benefits of the recent changes as desired since long.